 National Leadership Group

-The National Leadership Group will oversee the work of four workstream teams (WSTs).
+The National Leadership Group (NLG) will oversee the work of four workstream teams (WSTs).
 Each WST will focus on one of four workstreams relevant to promoting the ACORN Standards:

-- clinical standards and the standard-setting process
+- Clinical standards and the standard-setting process

-- professional standards and training
+- Professional standards and training

-- business model through which ACORN promotes and markets the Standards.
+- Business model through which ACORN promotes and markets the Standards.